-- A. Development of real property and associated increases in site impervious cover often alter the hydrologic response of local watersheds and increase stormwater runoff rates and volumes, flooding, stream channel erosion, or sediment transport and deposition: - B. This stormwater runoff contributes to increased quantities of waterborne pollutants, including siltation of aquatic habitat for fish and other desirable species; - C. Clearing and grading during construction tends to increase soil erosion and add to the loss of native vegetation necessary for terrestrial and aquatic habitat.
-Improper clearing of vegetation, and burial of vegetative and other wastes, can result in unstable soil conditions and the production of noxious gases through decomposition of said wastes; - D. Improper design and construction of stormwater management practices can increase the velocity of stormwater runoff, thereby increasing streambank erosion and sedimentation; - E. Impervious surfaces allow less water to percolate into the soil, thereby decreasing groundwater recharge and stream base flow; - F. Substantial economic losses can result from these impacts on the waters of the municipality;
+- A. Development of real property and associated increases in site impervious cover often alter the hydrologic response of local watersheds and increase stormwater runoff rates and volumes, flooding, stream channel erosion or sediment transport and deposition; - B. This stormwater runoff contributes to increased quantities of waterborne pollutants, including more silt in aquatic habitat for fish and other desirable species; - C. Clearing and grading during construction tends to increase soil erosion and add to the loss of native vegetation necessary for terrestrial and aquatic habitat.
+Improper clearing of vegetation and burial of vegetative and other wastes can result in unstable soil conditions and the production of noxious gases through decomposition of said wastes; - D. Improper design and construction of stormwater management practices can increase the velocity of stormwater runoff thereby increasing stream bank erosion and sedimentation; - E. Impervious surfaces allow less water to percolate into the soil, thereby decreasing groundwater recharge and stream base flow; - F. Substantial economic losses can result from these adverse impacts on the waters of the municipality; - G. Stormwater runoff, soil erosion and non-point-source pollution can be controlled and minimized through the regulation of stormwater runoff from development activities; - H. The regulation of stormwater runoff discharges from real property